CCOG for MT 112A Fall 2023

 - Test, diagnose, and troubleshoot DC and AC complex circuits consisting of resistors, inductors, and capacitors.

 - Recognize the sources of hazard in working with DC and AC power systems that have multiple sources and practice the safety protocols specific to the manufacturing industry.

-The course is for students who have a basic knowledge of DC and AC electronics, but need to develop more advanced related skills needed for curriculum advancement in the AAS degree and automated-manufacturing industry.
+The course is for students who have a basic knowledge of DC and AC electronics, but need to develop more advanced related skills needed for curriculum advancement in the MT AAS degree and automated-manufacturing industry.